MOdegard01/CNC-Shop-Project/README.md

 -Flag bottlenecks in machine availability that create timelines that cannot be met according to logged run times of submitted jobs

+###This layout reprents a shop with 3 CNC Mills, 3 fabrication stations, 2 assembly stations, and 2 stock saws.
+The capabilities of each station are built into the values in the file.